wp-plugins/disqus-conditional-load/readme.txt

 You have 2 option.
 On click or on scroll.

+= Can I moderate comments? =

+Yes.
+After entering username it will show you a link to moderate dashboard.

 = Can I disable comments on some pages using Disqus Conditional Load? =

 Yes.
 You can.